 1. What’s your story?
 Where are you from?

-I am an aging Brooklyn-based illustrator who like cats, interior design, and making things.
+I am an aging Brooklyn-based illustrator who likes cats, interior design, and making things.
 I grew up in a Bed and Breakfast in a small tourist town, outside of Toronto where my family is from.
 And after studying painting and sculpture at a tech school, I moved to Montreal where I ran a loft venue with Friends, and made A LOT of show posters and did self-directed work.
 From the poster work, I began getting offers to do editorial illustration, and after improving at it for a few years, I decided that I wanted to become an Art Director and work in magazines.
 So to facilitate this, I moved to Toronto to study Design and Illustration at OCADU, and as a student, landed my first job as an art director at an Environmental and Business mag call Corporate Knights, which I love, and still AD to this day.
-Finally, just in time for my 30th birthday, I was able to move to New York, and got a job at Popular Mechanics, and later Esquire magazine, where I did design and produced digital content like videos and podcasts.
+Finally, just in time for my 30th birthday, I was able to move to New York and got a job at Popular Mechanics, and later Esquire magazine, where I designed and produced digital content like videos and podcasts.
 After trying my hand at that for a few years and establishing myself in New York, I was able to start up my own design studio in 2016, Meow Magazine, which is my platform for the magazines and projects I art direct, in addition to the editorial work I produce.

 2. Tell us about your aesthetic.

 In terms of illustration, it’s pretty bright and colorful, and usually has a sense of humor to it. — This is both a strength and weakness of mine.
 But 50% of illustration is about the idea behind it, and I just can’t resist trying to make something fun or funny.
 So my work tends to be a little silly, a little on the cartoony side.
 I’m not really a cartoonist, but I like to find a way to tell a joke with a drawing.
-Despite my ever shapeshifting style (I’ve had a lot of them over the years), That more than anything is the through line of my work.
-Also there are cats.
+Despite my ever shapeshifting style (I’ve had a lot of them over the years), that more than anything is the through-line of my work.
+Also, there are cats.

 3. What is your favorite medium and why?